EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 Connection: keep-alive
 Content-Length: 43

-Command error: shopping list already exists
+Command error: the shopping list already exists

 # Trying to add an item to an inexistent shopping list